Lawrenceville, Georgia: History

+One of the most devastating blows came when Union soldiers set fire to the Lawrenceville Manufacturing Company, dealing a severe blow to the city's commercial infrastructure.
+This act of destruction not only symbolized the toll of war on the town's economy, but also underscored the intense division and strife tearing through the nation during this tumultuous period.
+By the end of the war, half of the wealth of Lawrenceville was lost by the Civil War.

-Courtland Winn served two terms as mayor starting in 1884 when he was 21 years old.
+Courtland Winn served two terms as mayor starting in 1884, when he was 21 years old.

 The two most famous people born in Lawrenceville gained their fame elsewhere.
 Charles Henry Smith, born in 1826, left as a young man and lived most of his life in other Georgia towns.
-During the Civil War he wrote humorous pieces for Atlanta newspapers under the name Bill Arp.
+During the Civil War, he wrote humorous pieces for Atlanta newspapers under the name Bill Arp.
 He has been described as the South's most popular writer of the late 19th century, though he is not much read today.
-Ezzard Charles, born in 1921, grew up in Cincinnati, where opportunities for African-Americans were far better at the time than in the Deep South.
-He eventually became the World Heavyweight boxing champion by defeating Joe Louis by unanimous decision on September 27, 1950.
+Ezzard Charles, born in 1921, grew up in Cincinnati, where opportunities for African Americans were far better at the time than in the Deep South.
+He eventually became the world heavyweight boxing champion by defeating Joe Louis by unanimous decision on September 27, 1950.

-Another resident, Oliver Hardy, became a world-renowned comic actor, a member of the film duo Laurel and Hardy from the 1920s to the 1940s.
-He lived as a child in downtown Lawrenceville around 1900.
-But his stay was brief since his family moved often within Georgia.

 Lawrenceville was one of many venues in the nation where Hustler magazine publisher Larry Flynt faced obscenity charges in the late 1970s.
-On March 6, 1978, during a lunch break in his Lawrenceville trial, he and his local attorney Gene Reeves were shot by a sniper near the courthouse.
+On March 6, 1978, during a lunch break in his Lawrenceville trial, his local attorney Gene Reeves and he were shot by a sniper near the courthouse.
 Both survived, though Flynt was seriously disabled.
 Years later, imprisoned serial killer Joseph Paul Franklin claimed to have been the shooter, but he never produced any proof and was not charged in the case.
 (Franklin was executed in 2013 in Missouri for a 1977 sniper slaying.)
 A heavily fictionalized treatment of the Flynt shooting can be seen in the 1996 movie The People vs. Larry Flynt.

+The Gwinnett Justice and Administration Center was built in 1988 at a cost of $72 million to replace the original Gwinnett County Courthouse, which had been built in 1872 shortly after the Civil War.